itsaboutcode/fullstackopen/README.md

 - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 - Components are like JavaScript functions.
-- They accept arbitrary inputs (called “**props**”) and return React elements describing what should appear on the screen.
+- They accept arbitrary inputs (called **props**) and return React elements describing what should appear on the screen.

-### Creating React Component
+### Creating React Functional Component

-- We call such components **“function components”** because they are literally JavaScript functions.
+- We call such components **function components** because they are literally JavaScript functions.

 ```js
 function Welcome(props) {